Leukemia, multiple myeloma and blood disorders

 Physician-scientists at Johns Hopkins have developed a procedure called a half-matched bone marrow transplant that has been successful in “curing” patients of some cancers and blood disorders like sickle cell anemia.
 Rather than wiping out a patient’s immune system before transplanting donor bone marrow, doctors administer just enough chemotherapy to suppress the immune system, which keeps patients from rejecting the donated marrow without harming their organs.
 As a result, the side effects are much milder; only about half of patients may need to be admitted to the hospital.
 This procedure also greatly expands the potential donor pool, making more patients eligible for the transplant.
+Since developing the treatment more than a decade ago, Kimmel Cancer Center experts have performed more than 600 half-matched transplants for adult and pediatric leukemia and lymphoma.
 Johns Hopkins is currently the only center offering this type of transplantation for chronic leukemias, multiple myeloma and myeloproliferative disorders; other centers consider this treatment only for acute leukemias or lymphomas.
-Research results reported July 2011.
+Research results were reported in July 2011.

 Normally, doctors look for a donor who matches a patient's tissue type, specifically their human leukocyte antigen (HLA) tissue type.
 HLAs are proteins — or markers — found on most cells in the body.
 The immune system uses these markers to recognize cells that belong in the body versus those that do not.
 The closer the match between a patient's HLA markers and the donor’s, the better for the patient.
 In most cases of sickle cell disease, for example, doctors looked for a nearly full match prior to bone marrow transplantation.
 This was extremely difficult because in many cases, the person with the closest match, such as a sibling, may also have carried the sickle cell gene.
 The Hopkins procedure requires just a half-match, meaning that a patient’s parents or children could be suitable donors.
 With this option, doctors estimate that more than half of sickle cell patients, and nearly all patients with other blood cancers or autoimmune disorders, have potential matches.